-This MD&A contains references to certain non-IFRS financial measures such as Adjusted Operating Income, Adjusted EBITDA and Adjusted Cash Flow.
+This MD&A contains references to certain non-IFRS financial measures such as Adjusted EBITDA and Adjusted Cash Flow.
 Non-IFRS financial measures are used by management to evaluate the performance of the Company and do not have any meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other reporting issuers.
 Non-IFRS financial measures used herein have been applied on a consistent basis.
-"Adjusted Operating Income (Loss)" means IFRS income (loss) before interest expense (net), business integration costs, exchange listing expense, change in fair value of consideration payable, business acquisition costs, goodwill impairment and income taxes.
-"Adjusted EBITDA" means earnings before income taxes, interest expense (net), share-based compensation, depreciation (including for right-of-use assets), amortization, business integration costs, exchange listing expense, business acquisition costs, goodwill impairment and change in fair value of consideration payable.
+"Adjusted EBITDA" means earnings before income taxes, interest expense (net), share-based compensation, depreciation (including for right-of-use assets), amortization, restructuring and business integration costs, goodwill impairment and change in fair value of consideration payable.
 Adjusted EBITDA is a measure used by many investors to compare issuers.
-"Adjusted Cash Flow" means net cash flows from operating activities as defined by IFRS less the capitalized development costs that Sangoma amortized during the period, plus interest expense (net), business acquisition costs paid, business integration costs, and exchange listing expense.
-We believe that Adjusted Operating Income (Loss), Adjusted EBITDA and Adjusted Cash Flow are useful supplemental information as they provide an indication of the results generated by the Company's main business activities before taking into consideration how they are financed, taxed, depreciated or amortized.
+"Adjusted Cash Flow" means net cash flows from operating activities as defined by IFRS less the capitalized development costs that Sangoma amortized during the period, plus interest expense (net), restructuring and business integration costs.
+We believe that Adjusted EBITDA and Adjusted Cash Flow are useful supplemental information as they provide an indication of the results generated by the Company's main business activities before taking into consideration how they are financed, taxed, depreciated or amortized.
 Investors are cautioned that non-IFRS financial measures, such as those presented herein, should not be construed as an alternative to net income or cash flow determined in accordance with IFRS.
-The reconciliation of the closest IFRS measure to each non-IFRS measure is set out on pages 13, 17, and 18 herein.
+The reconciliation of the closest IFRS measure to each non-IFRS measure is set out on pages 18, and 20 herein.